 We live in exciting times, when many things that have long remain fixed become unstuck.
 America is changing.
 The post-WWII geopolitical and financial regimes are ending.
 The era of cheap energy is ending.
 And none can foretell what comes next.

-This blog discusses geopolitics — broadly defined as economics, government, sociology and the military arts — from an American’s perspective.
+This website discusses geopolitics — broadly defined as economics, government, sociology and the military arts — from an American’s perspective.
 This includes topics such as grand strategy, demographics, and peak oil.
 Here we seek a perspective from which to better see events and trends — things on the edge of our available information, on the edge of known theory.
 Our goal: to find ways to reignite the spirit of a nation grown cold.
 First person data is welcomed, but not considered definitive.
 Both the on-the-spot observer and the analyst each have their role, and only by working together can we effectively seek the truth.